Skip to main content

 The type of snake you have may partially dictate when they go to sleep.
 Some snakes stay active during certain times of day, sleeping at other times.

 Diurnal snakes, or snakes that are most active during the day, include hognosed snakes, racers, sipos, and patch-nosed snakes.
 In contrast, other types of snakes like broad-headed snakes and night snakes tend to stay up at night and sleep during the day.
-The problem is, other snake types, including rat snakes, can vary their routines depending on the time of year, so there’s really no knowing when they might decide to doze off.
+The problem is, some snake species, including rat snakes, can vary their routines depending on the time of year, so there’s really no knowing when they might decide to doze off.

 While judging by your snake’s breed isn’t a foolproof way to tell whether he’s asleep, it can help give you an idea of what times of day your snake is likelier to take a nap.